Giksai/lens-qa/README.md

 #### Prerequisites

-You must have Java, Node.js, Visual Studio and Python installed in your system to run tests.
+You must have Java, Node.js, Visual Studio with c++ desktop development and Python installed in your system to run tests.
 Solution tested under Java 8 and Node.js 12.14.0.

 #### Test configuration